dolthub/dolt/go/performance/import_benchmarker/README.md

 | pk type           | varchar      | 400000  | 1      | 3.86       | 1.38     | 1.43     |
 +-------------------+--------------+---------+--------+------------+----------+----------+
 ```

-Server Details:

-- For dolt sql-server tests, a new sql-server will be constructed individually
-  for each test run.
-- External servers use the same database instance for every test.
-- Import files are cached on the schema, row number, and format in between
-  tests.

 Example test spec 1:
 ```yaml